ken0225/RIS-Codes-Collection/README.md

 * We have WeChat group for RIS(IRS).
 If you want to join, please send an email to ke.wang@ipm.edu.mo.

-* In the email, please state 1) your real NAME, 2) your UNIVERSITY, 3) your GRADE (e.g., first-year master's student) and 4) your WeChat ID.
+* In the email, please state 1) your real NAME, 2) your UNIVERSITY, and 3) your GRADE (e.g., first-year master's student).
 Note that the information above is a must due to some reasons.

 * Some uncompleted/inferior-quality works would be removed from the list.